ducky-code-python/steam-price-checker/README.md

 sellat (ID) (FLOAT) = with this you can edit sellat without editing json file<br>
 dev = for tests <br>

-For cmdVersion:
+For cmdVersion:<br>
-Same commands but without start and status because this version doesn't have loop
+Same commands but without start and status because this version doesn't have loop<br>

 You need to create *config.json* file and edit it like this!
 <br>